Machine go brrrrr

 In conclusion

-• Simulation makes analysis easy
+• Simulation makes statistics easy

-• Simulation keeps makes statistics fun :)
+• Simulation keeps statistics fun :)

 Thanks!